Welcome to Good Market Info! Click the logo to go to the directory and marketplace

 Curation: Ensures the minimum standards, curation process, and governance systems meet the evolving needs of cocreators and the broader movement.

-Localization: Ensures local movement building in Sri Lanka continues to thrive and shares experiences and resources with communities and networks around the world.
+Localization: Ensures local movement building in Sri Lanka continues to thrive.
+Shares experiences and resources with communities and networks around the world.

 Software: Ensures the Good Market software has the architecture, team, and processes for scalability and resilience.